Jonathan-Colon/DSSA-5102_Spring2025/READMEColonjo.md

 Spotify sends my downloaded data, which is backed by their privacy policies.
 I also was able to cross reference the data with my own library to make sure there was accurate data in the dataset

 ### What are the definitions for the column names?
 Include all columns in your dataset.​
-endtime: Time the song was ended (date)
+endtime: Time the song was ended (date)<br>
-artistname: Name of artist
+artistname: Name of artist<br>
-trackname: Name of track
+trackname: Name of track<br>
-msplayed:Song legnth in Milliseconds
+msplayed:Song legnth in Milliseconds<br>
-minutesplayed: Song length in minutes
+minutesplayed: Song length in minutes<br>

 ### If there are set variable options in your dataset, what are thier definitions? ​
-trackname: Name of song
+trackname: Name of song<br>
 artistname: Name of artist

 ### What are the regulations to using the data?
-From my understanding, there are any restrictions when using this data as it is my own If you are referencing sources, be sure to include citations/references as needed.
+From my understanding, there are any restrictions when using this data as it is my own<br>

+### If you are referencing sources, be sure to include citations/references as needed.